Margins matter. The more FirstEnergy

 With recent TTM operating margins below historical averages, FirstEnergy has some work to do.

 If you take the time to read past the headlines and crack a filing now and then, you're probably ahead of 95% of the market's individual investors.
 To stay ahead, learn more about how I use analysis like this to help me uncover the best returns in the stock market.
-Have an opinion on the margins at FirstEnergy?
-Let us know in the comments section below.
+Got an opinion on the margins at FirstEnergy?
+Let us know in the comments below.